 But are Lach and company just a coterie of young copycats attempting to revive two bygone generations — that of the ’60s Village folk scene and that of the punk/new wave movement pioneered at CBGB in the mid-’70s?
 Or are they a genuine musical force, harvesting new, exciting alternative music from a traditional mold?

-IF IT’S 6 O’CLOCK in New York, it’s mid-afternoon in San Diego, where Berryhill, who pointedly defines herself as a “New York musician,” is likely strumming her Yamaha and wishing she was back on the East Coast.
-On her 1987 debut Who’s Gonna Save the World?, Berryhill sings subtly feminist tunes in an often callow voice and delivery — though not without humor.
-In “Damn, Wish I Was A Man,” she sarcastically yodels the title.
-At other times, though, Berryhill wails in a stream-of-consciousness trance, more in the style of Patti Smith or Sinead O’Connor.
-Onstage, the blond Californian tends more often to lilt freely about lost friends, garage-band meetings, or the atrocities of Reagan-era politics.
+IF IT’S 6 O’CLOCK in New York, it’s mid-afternoon in San Diego, where Berryhill, who pointedly defines herself as a “New York musician,” is likely strumming her Yamaha and wishing she was back on the east coast.
+On her 1987 debut, Who’s Gonna Save the World?, Berryhill sings subtly feminist tunes in an often callow manner – though not without humor.
+In ‘Damn, Wish I Was A Man’, she sarcastically yodels the title.
+At other times, though, Berryhill wails stream of consciousness expressions more in the style of Patti Smith or Sinead O’Connor.
+Onstage, the blond Californian tends more often to lilt freely about lost friends, garage band meetings, or the atrocities of Reagan-era politics.

 Who’s Gonna Save the World? has its share of clever speed-poetry phrasing.
 “Whatever Works” begins in a jive, talking-blues style, Berryhill chiding folks who calculatedly write songs in posh skyscraper offices.
 And in “Looking Through Portholes,” which has a catchy Ian and Sylvia-like pop refrain, she sings of “old ghosts and Chagall shapes, beat subterranean haunts, long gone daddies…” The record’s Velvet Underground dirge is “Steve On H,” a long, hard, piercing piece in which Berryhill muses on drug addiction.
 The song begins with her flighty voice sounding innocent, but climaxes in a vocal frenzy, encompassing the styles of both Smith and Kate Bush along the way.